 Solomon Islands is a Melanesian archipelago in the southwest Pacific Ocean comprising two volcanic chains of six major islands, and many hundreds of outer islands and atolls.
 A former British Protectorate, the Solomon Islands achieved independence in 1978.
-The population of 669,823 (World Bank, 2019) is young, dispersed, and multi-lingual.
+The population of 720,956 (2019 Census Report, Solomon Islands National Statistics Office) is young, dispersed, and multi-lingual.
 The majority of people live in rural areas and maintain subsistence livelihoods in villages of only a few hundred people.

 UN presence in Solomon Islands